TradeTrust/tradetrust-website/cms/partners/ryte-finance.md

 ---
-companyName: Ryte/GUUD Finance
+companyName: Ryte Finance
 description: Empowering businesses with financing solutions such as RYTE TFAP, a multibank portal for businesses to apply for any trade finance products to any banks.
 websiteLink: "https://rytefinance.com/ "
-logo: /static/uploads/ryte-logo.svg
+logo: /static/uploads/ryte-logo.png
 ---